Azure-Samples/azure-search-openai-demo/docs/deploy_features.md

 > - `azd env set AZURE_OPENAI_CHATGPT_DEPLOYMENT <YOUR-DEPLOYMENT-NAME>` to use the name for your GPT-3 deployment.
 > - `azd provision` to update the provisioned resources.
 >
-> Note that this does not delete your GPT-4 deployment; it just makes your application create a new or reuse GPT 3.5 deployment.
+> Note that this does not delete your GPT-4 deployment; it just makes your application create a new or reuse an old GPT 3.5 deployment.
 If you want to delete it, you can go to your Azure OpenAI studio and do so.

 ## Enabling GPT-4 Turbo with Vision